Two-Bedroom ApartmentsStapleton, Staten Island

 Stapleton punches above its weight as Staten Island's cultural hub.
 You're getting genuine urban density here—the St. George Theatre district, a developing waterfront arts scene, and the Stapleton Esplanade create a neighborhood with actual character.
 The North Shore has seen real investment, and you'll find restaurants, coffee shops, and retailers clustered around Bay Street that you won't see everywhere else on the island.
 Yes, it's still Staten Island, but it's the version with momentum.
 Practical amenities dominate your daily life: you're near the SIR, you have tree coverage that rivals many Brooklyn neighborhoods (85 trees per 200m), and affordability remains a genuine advantage compared to other parts of the city.
 The waterfront access—Kill Van Kull views from the Esplanade—gives you something most outer-borough neighborhoods can't claim.
 This is where you go if you want Staten Island's affordability without sacrificing walkability or things to do.

-Stapleton scores 6.7/10 overall on DwellCheck's livability index, ranking #2 of 4 in Staten Island.
+Stapleton scores 6.7/10 overall on DwellCheck's livability index, ranking #1 of 15 in Staten Island.
 Rent prices in Stapleton vary widely; check specific listings for current market rates.
 Stapleton has 2 subway stations within walking distance: Tompkinsville, Stapleton.

 Frequently Asked Questions

-How is transit from Stapleton?
+How do I get around from Stapleton?

 Check a specific Stapleton address